Cerest/IQTMaterials/Module 6: Testing.md

 * Mocking in C#

 ## Writing Tests with C# ##
 Before we jump into TDD, it's helpful to understand what testing is first.
-Airmen coming straight from tech school have no experience with unit testing and it's helpful to create an initial impression of what testing can do.
+Airmen coming straight from tech school have no experience with testing and it's helpful to create an initial impression of what testing can do.
 Testing is the process in which programmers assess whether or not a specific feature is operating correctly.
 Let's do a simple console application to help demonstrate this.

 1. In Visual Studio, open the project that you created back in Module 2.
 It should be named `Classes`.
 1. After opening that solution, on the File Menu, go to Add --> New Project and search for the MSTest Test Project option for .NET Core.